PaulTaykalo/objc-dependency-visualizer/README.md

 ## What should I do?

 ### Step 1 - Open index.html
-You should see cute dependency graph of some of my projects
+You should see cute dependency graph of some Pod target of my project
 If you want to have it for your project, proceed to next Step

 ### Step 2 - Build your Xcode project
 ### Step 3 - Run ./generate-objc-dependencies-to-json.rb script
 `./generate-objc-dependencies-to-json.rb <path_to_folder_with_object_files>`
 `./generate-objc-dependencies-to-json.rb ~/Library/Developer/Xcode/DerivedData/YOURPROJECTNAME-efsbjtrozyranpekmckkebzycitp/Build/Intermediates/YOURPROJECTNAME.build/Debug-iphonesimulator/YOURPROJECTNAME.build/Objects-normal/i386`

+~/Library/Developer/Xcode/ _DerivedData_ /
+ YOURPROJECTNAME-efsbjtrozyranpekmckkebzycitp/Build/ _Intermediates_ /
+   YOURPROJECTNAME.build/Debug-iphonesimulator/YOURPROJECTNAME.build/ _Objects-normal_ /i386

 If you make it right, you'll see something like that
 ```